LinkedIn Basics

 More than 40.
 Can make your profile look scattered and unfocused.

 Remember, most recruiters value clarity and straightforward profiles.
-So, a smaller list of precise skills beats a long, random one every time.
+So, a smaller list of precise skills is always better than a long, random one.

 How to Choose the Right Skills for Your LinkedIn Profile

 When choosing which skills to add, be strategic.
-Go straight to the point and focus on the skills that truly show what you do best:
+Go straight to the point and focus on the skills that truly showcase what you do best:

 → Start with your core expertise.
-Add the top 5–10 hard skills which are your strengths.
+Add the top 5–10 hard skills that are your strengths.

 → Include supporting skills.
 Add related abilities that complement your strengths.